 In the end, acknowledging the past 4.5 years in a way that was doing something kind for others felt so so good for my soul.
 After the house closing, my husband received a thank you text from the buyer who said the letter made his fiancé cry. #jobwelldone

 (Note: Bits were removed for privacy.
-Should you decide to do this yourself, I also included a few things like our daycare, babysitter, pediatrician, and cleaning girl’s contact details, with their permission, of course.)
+Should you decide to do this yourself, I also included a few things like our daycare, babysitter, pediatrician, and cleaning girl’s contact details, with their permission, of course.
+My letter was inspired by this beautifully written letter from another seller.)

 Hello and welcome to your new home!